Photo: Austin Siragusa, Broadcasting and Media Communication program graduate

 I had to learn my way around the camera, and figure out the editing software.
 This stuff was very new to me, but the instructor helped a lot, and I figured it out.

-Q: What was the best part of the Broadcasting program?
+Q: What was the best part of the Broadcasting Communications program?

-Austin: For sure the simulations and mock shows we did in the Herzing radio studio.
+Austin: The best part was the simulations and mock shows we did in the Herzing radio studio.
 The feeling of being on air was really cool.
 You really feel like a big time radio personality.

 I was in that radio station on a daily basis.
 We had access whenever we wanted, and I took full advantage to record sports podcasts and other projects.
 It was very beneficial to our development.

 Q: Tell us about your career path.
-How did you land your first broadcasting job, and what are you up to now?
+How did you land your first broadcasting job and where are you working now?

 Austin: I landed my first broadcasting job while I was still in school....just 2 months into the program at Herzing!